 What options do I have?

-You can also take a look at Discourse, Vanilla Forums, Mighty Networks or a forum/community integration for your current website platform.
+You can take a look at Discourse, Vanilla Forums, Mighty Networks or a forum/community integration for your current website platform.
 And if you need help getting any of these solutions setup for your use case, we are just a quick communication away.